LogoLogo

 kafka-producer-perf-test.sh

-One of the most common utilities for performing synthetic benchmarks of Kafka cluster is the kafka-producer-perf-test.sh utility.
+One of the most common utilities for performing synthetic benchmarks of Kafka clusters is the kafka-producer-perf-test.sh utility.
 This utility embeds a native Java Kafka client, so it should be tuned according to our recommend settings.
 For example:

 kafka-producer-perf-test.sh --print-metrics --producer-props bootstrap.servers=$BROKERS enable.idempotence=false compression.type=lz4 linger.ms=25 batch.size=10000000 buffer.memory=128000000 max.request.size=64000000 metadata.max.age.ms=60000 --record-size 10000 --topic "test" --throughput 1000 --num-records 1000000